 It is, but for good reason.
-When you train with us, you get certified as both a birth doula and a postpartum doula, plus you get training in starting your business.
+When you train with us, you get certified as a fertility doula, birth doula AND a postpartum doula, plus you get training in starting your business.
 In the end it works out to be less than the other guys (and that is before you work in added costs of gas and babysitters!).

 ↣ Must be 18 years of age

-↣ Complete bebo mia’s 12-week Maternal Support Practitioner training.
+↣ Complete bebo mia’s 15-week (+ 1 bonus class) Maternal Support Practitioner (aka doula) training.

 ↣ Read all books on bebo mia’s Mandatory Reading book list.